leapwallet/cosmos-metamask-snap/packages/snap/README.md

 This Snap helps you to sign cosmos transactions for the chains of coin type 118

 > Note:
-If you are already using Cosmos-js and are familiar with OfflineSigner, we recommend using our [cosmos-snap-provider](https://github.com/leapwallet/cosmos-metamask-snap/blob/main/packages/cosmos-snap-provider/README.md) which does all necessary handling.
+If you are already using Cosmos-js and are familiar with OfflineSigner, we recommend using our [cosmos-snap-provider](https://github.com/leapwallet/cosmos-metamask-snap/blob/main/packages/cosmos-snap-provider/README.md) which does all necessary with lesser code changes.

 ## Installation